eigerco/move-mutation-tools/move-mutator/README.md

 ## Summary

-The `move-mutator` tool is a mutation testing tool for the Move language.
+The `move-mutator` tool is a tool that is used to mutate the Move language.

 ## Overview

 The Move mutator is a tool that mutates Move source code.
-It can be used to help test the robustness of Move specifications and tests by generating different code versions (mutants).
+It can help test the robustness of Move specifications and tests by generating different code versions (mutants).
+The tool mutates only the source code.
+Unit tests and specification blocks are not affected by the tool.

 Please refer to the design document for more details: [Move Mutator Design](doc/design.md).